 Crackley Hall occupies a distinctive mansion on the edge of Kenilworth, built originally for John Siddeley, 1st Baron Kenilworth, whose fortune was made in the car industry.
 The Hall has been considerably modernised and improved and the school has its own playing fields two minutes’ walk away.

-We are fortunate to have a good range of both outside and indoor facilities which we are looking to enhance considerably in the coming years.
-These include a fully equipped gymnasium, a netball court, a main field for rugby, football, rounders, cricket, athletics as well as a grass area next to the school.
+We are fortunate to have a good range of both outside and indoor facilities which we continue to invest in.
+These include specialist teaching rooms for Art and Music, enhanced IT, Science and Technology suites as well as a fully equipped gymnasium, a netball court, playing fields for rugby, football, rounders, cricket, athletics as well as a grass area next to the school.

 As well as our own facilities we also use Princethorpe College, Warwick University and Abbey Fields Swimming Pool.